giovannins/bspwm/README.md

 - HDD: Dinamic 28GBs (VDI).

 ---
-## Dependences
+## Auto-installer

-On this repositiry there are an installer* of dependences to make more easy have everything done quick.
+On this repositiry there are an auto-installer* to make more easy have everything done quick.

-You can easy use it `chmod +x dependences.sh` then `./dependences.sh`.
+You can easy use it `chmod +x install.sh` then `./install.sh`.
 You will need sudo or root

 ### Dependences List

-> - git
+> - arandr
-> - neovim
+> - base-devel
 > - bash-completion
-> - NetworkManager
-> - arandr
 > - bspwm
-> - sxhkd
 > - dmenu
 > - feh
-> - picom
+> - git
-> - base-devel
+> - htop
-> - xorg
+> - mpv
 > - neofetch
-> - htop
+> - neovim
 > - nerd-fonts
+> - NetworkManager
+> - picom
+> - polybar
+> - pulseaudio
 > - python3
 > - python3-pip
-> - rofi
 > - rxvt-unicode
+> - sxhkd
+> - Thunar
+> - xdg-user-dirs
+> - xorg
 > - xrandr
-> - xdg-user-dirs
-> - Thunar
-> - polybar

 <small>
 *This installer only work in Void Linux